brahma19/blog/about.md

 Designed and implemented a real-time data pipeline using Google Cloud Pub/Sub, Dataflow, and BigQuery to process and analyze streaming data.

 ### 2. Hadoop Cluster Optimization
-Optimized a large-scale Hadoop cluster, improving performance and reducing costs by fine-tuning resource allocation and implementing best practices.
+Optimized a large-scale Hadoop cluster, improving performance and reducing costs through resource allocation fine-tuning and implementing best practices.

 ### 3. Data Lake on GCP
-Migrated on prem Hadoop workloads and Data to GCP and integrating with BigQuery and Dataproc for analytics and machine learning workloads.
+Migrated on-premises Hadoop workloads and data to GCP, integrating with BigQuery and Dataproc for analytics and machine learning.

 ### 4. BigQuery ELT for Wireless Customers
-Developed an ELT process in BigQuery capable of processing **70 TB** of data per hour within a **10-minute** SLA.
-This pipeline aggregates session-level information and calculates hourly KPIs for wireless customers connected to cell sites.
+Developed an ELT process in BigQuery capable of processing **70 TB** of data per hour within a **10-minute** SLA, aggregating session-level information and calculating hourly KPIs for wireless customers.

 ### 5. Cost Optimization with Cloud FinOps
-Implemented cost-saving measures across various GCP services, reduced project level cost by **45 %** by modernising spark/hadoop worklodas running on Dataproc Long Running clusters to Dataproc Serverless and Native BQ ELT.
+Implemented cost-saving measures across GCP services, reducing project-level costs by **45%** by modernizing Spark/Hadoop workloads from Dataproc Long Running clusters to Dataproc Serverless and native BigQuery ELT, leveraging FinOps principles.
-Leveraging FinOps principles to optimize resource usage and reduce expenses.

 ## Contact Me

 - **Email:** [brahmanandsingh@ymail.com](mailto:brahmanandsingh@ymail.com)
 - **LinkedIn:** [Brahmanand Singh](http://www.linkedin.com/in/brahmanandsingh)

-Feel free to reach out to me for collaboration or if you have any questions about data engineering on GCP and Hadoop!
+Feel free to reach out for collaboration or if you have questions about data engineering on GCP and Hadoop!

 ---